st3hall/Resource-Loader/README.md

 "Export" contains the calculated data in a format for use with BI dashboards.

 "Dashboard" is a sheet containing a chart of plotted data.

+Sheets have been hidden to avoid unknowinly disrupting the program.
+- Calendars contains a few tables where the calendars are represented, ie. 5 day, 6 day, 7 day no holiday.
+It also stores the graphical overlay, to be restored if deleted.
+- Holidays contains a table with a list of all the typical holidays up to New Years Eve 2030.
+- Pivot contains the pivot table connected to the pivot chart.
+- Plot containts a table with the dates and running total of the daily resource.
+- ProductionChart contanes a chart that grapically represents the data on Plot.
+- Distribution Tables contains a table with all the distribution charts plotted from 1 to 1000.
+The charts are normalized values, so the sum of each plot will be equal to 1.

 ### Advanced Features
 #### Statistical Outputs